psu13/mutable-hakyll/draft/the-most-important-idea-in-quantum.md

 trying to explain exactly *why* no one seems to agree about how quantum mechanics works.
 Doing this in detail, of course, takes a whole book.
 But, like all nerds who think they are smarter than they are, I think the highlights can be sketched in a shorter amount of time, like two blog posts.
+So, let's try, shall we?

 ### The Big Picture

 Quantum mechanics is arguably the most successful physical theory in the history of science.
-Strangely, no one really seems to agree about how it works.
+Strangely, no one really seems to agree about how it works (see?).

 As a physical theory quantum mechanics was constructed in the first couple of decades of the 20th century, as physicists came to realize that Newtonian mechanics, relativity, and